andylokandy/comp-rs/README.md

 ## Contribution

-All kinds of contribution are welcomed.
+All kinds of contribution are welcome.

-- **Issus.** Feel free to open an issue when you find typos, bugs, or have any question.
+- **Issue** Feel free to open an issue when you find typos, bugs, or have any question.
 - **Pull requests**.
-New collection, better implementation, more tests, more documents and typo fixes are all welcomed.
+Better implementation, more tests, more documents and typo fixes are all welcome.

 ## License